Sharp Structure-Agnostic Lower Bounds for General Linear Functional Estimation: A general framework for structure-agnostic estimation

-\paragraph{Anchoring to a feasible nuisance pair.} In general, the pair $(\hat\gamma,\hat\alpha)$ need not coincide with the nuisance functions of any feasible distribution in $\gP_0$.
-For lower bounds, however, it is enough to consider an anchored neighborhood around a feasible distribution $\hat P$ that is close to $(\hat\gamma,\hat\alpha)$ in $L^2$.
-The following lemma makes this reduction formal.
+As before, we lower bound the minimax risk by anchoring at a single feasible pair.
+In general, the first-stage nuisance estimates $\hat h$ (think $(\hat\gamma,\hat\alpha)$) need not be exactly induced by any feasible model pair.
+Lemma~\ref{lemma:anchoring} shows that for lower bounds it is enough to work in an anchored neighborhood around a feasible pair $(\hat P,\hat Q)$ whose induced nuisances are within the same error tolerances.
+This reduction is illustrated in Figure \ref{fig:anchoring-geometry}.